in0vik/Shazam-Tool/README.md

 - The script splits audio into 10-second segments for precise recognition
 - Uses 40-second timeout with 3 retries for robust API communication
+- **Clean formatted output** with numbered tracks in compact layout
 - Duplicate songs within the same mix are automatically filtered out in the tracklist
 - Failed segments can be reprocessed individually using the rescan feature
 - Large files are processed in chunks to manage memory efficiently